trscavo/bash-library/doc/http_compression_stats.md

 The `friendlyDate` field indicates the date of the request.
 The time of the initial request is omitted from the `friendlyDate` field for readability.

 The tool compares the content of the two responses byte-by-byte.
-The `diffExitCode` field records the result of this comparison.
-The response bodies are identical if (and only if) the value of the `diffExitCode` field is zero.
+The `areResponsesEqual` field records the result of this comparison.
+The response bodies are identical if (and only if) the value of the `areResponsesEqual` field is true.

 The rest of the JSON output consists of two JavaScript objects, one for the uncompressed response and the other for the compressed response (resp.).
 The two objects contain the same fields.